attmme/Wazuh-SIEM-AWS-deploy/README.md

 ### 5️⃣ Cluster initialization

-1. Run again the installer, but changing the parameter to `--start-cluster`.
+1. Run the installer again, this time with the `--start-cluster parameter`.

    `$ sudo bash wazuh-install.sh --start-cluster`

     ![Step 1](assets/1_wazuh_indexer/indexer/5.png)

-2. To check if everything was correctly installed, firstly get the admin password.
+2. To check if everything was correctly installed, first, retrieve the admin password..

     `$ tar -axf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt -O | grep -P "\'admin\'" -A 1`

     ![Step 2](assets/1_wazuh_indexer/indexer/6.png)

-3. Copy it, and replace the placeholders from the next command with your **admin account password** and the **index private IP**.
+3. CCopy it, then replace the placeholders in the following command with your **admin password** and the **indexer private IP**.
 You should have a similar output as shown in the image.

     `$ curl -k -u admin:<ADMIN_PASSWORD> https://<WAZUH_INDEXER_IP>:9200`